-Other highlights include sneaking a peak at Vivian Westwood’s private collection, alongside other rare pieces from Malcolm McLaren, and modern day re-workings of the bold 80s slogan designs by Henry Holland and Dior.
+Other highlights include sneaking a peek at Vivian Westwood’s private collection, alongside other rare pieces from Malcolm McLaren, and modern-day re-workings of the bold 80s slogan designs by Henry Holland and Dior.

 “The T-shirt has provided a canvas for politics, popular culture and art around the world – the most basic garment with the most to say.
 Westwood, Wonder Workshop, Hamnett and Cassette Playa amongst many others have reimagined this humble staple of the wardrobe.
 Completely democratic to high-end designer, t-shirts speak to everyone of us.”